just-zack/calculator-odin/README.md

 # calculator-odin

-A web-based calculator built using HTML, CSS, Flex-box, and JavaScript
+A web-based calculator built with HTML, CSS, JavaScript, and using Flex-box

 View LIVE : https://zach-huang.github.io/calculator-odin/